 Let’s go through it line by line:

-from our Transform function, allowing it to “pass through”, along with any changes you’ve made to the record, to another Transformation Step, or into an output Dataset.
+from our Transform function, allowing it to “pass through”, along with any changes you’ve made to the record.
+(The record might move on to another Transformation Step, or into an output Dataset.)

 This is a very important part of the Transform: If you add conditions or other logic that prevents a record

-from being yielded, that effectively “filters out” the record, so that it won’t be included in the output dataset (or processed by any other Transform steps that happen after this one).
+from being returned, that effectively “filters out” the record, so that it won’t be included in the output dataset (or processed by any other Transform steps that happen after this one).

 In order to make a Transform that meaningfully changes data, we’ll need to access the contents of the record